kosei-doi/part-time/README.md

 - **Local cache**: reload page before reconnecting—cached data should appear immediately; Firebase config textarea prefilled.
 - **Validation**: entering zero/negative durations or amounts shows inline alerts and prevents submission.

+## Usage Guide
+See [USAGE.md](USAGE.md) for detailed instructions on how to use all features of the app.

 ## Notes
 - Notifications require HTTPS context; desktop browsers may block alerts when the tab is unfocused.
 - All data is stored in Firebase; delete nodes in the console to reset the app.
+- The app works offline - data is cached locally and syncs when connection is restored.